TEXT-S&P summary: Rexam PLC

 likely to remain in compliance, in our view.
 These covenants cover a ratio of

-net debt to EBITDA of no more than 3.5x and a ratio of EBITA to net interest
+net debt to EBITDA of not more than 3.5x and a ratio of EBITA to net interest

-payable of no less than 2.75x.
+payable of not less than 2.75x.
 Net debt is calculated at average exchange

 rates, which reduces the risk of currency fluctuation.